slurm-lab-usc/GPT-Fabric-Smoothing/README.md

 This simulation environment is based on SoftGym.
+However, in this repo we made some changes to the original SoftGym, so it's recommended to just use the softgym provided in this repo.

 1. Clone this repository.

 2. [A nice blog](https://danieltakeshi.github.io/2021/02/20/softgym/) written by Daniel Seita may help you get started on SoftGym.
-You can also refer to the `installation_log.md` for a complete walk-through installation guide.
+You can also refer to the `installation_log.md` for a complete walk-through installation guide on SoftGym.

-3. If you are using Ubuntu, you can try to create the conda environment by `conda env create -f environment_full.yml`.
-(Works for Ubuntu 22.04, perhaps also viable to other version of Ubuntu)

 4. Before you use the code, you should make sure the conda environment activated(`conda activate gptfab`) and set up the paths appropriately (It's highly recommened to run `. ./prepare_gpt.sh` instead of `conda activate` and set up the following paths):